 Despite this bright new beginning in the planes history much work was needed to make 'Icy' flyable.
 Restoration began and although the plane was in reasonable condition after its conversion

 to a racing aircraft the cockpit was the main area that needed attention and needed to be rebuilt and other parts were also needed including a new prop and spinner, but finally after a

-1977 saw the legend begin as Sue painted her P-40 in Desert Pink and the usual P-40 shark teeth design was added, but with a difference, this particular P-40's smile was friendlier and wore
+1977 saw the legend begin as Sue painted her P-40 in Desert Pink and the shark teeth design was added, but with a difference, this particular P-40's smile was friendlier and wore

 lipstick!
 Earning the nickname 'the friendly tiger'.
-The Air Zoo was also formed after the purchases of a Stearman an AT-6 and a Grumman Wildcat which would see a friend of Sue and Pete tell
+The Air Zoo was formed that same year after the purchases of a Boeing Stearman, North American T-6 Texan and a

 Grumman Wildcat.
 A futher aircraft was added after a friend of Sue and her husband Pete told

 them if they set up a museum then he would donate his Grumman F8F Bearcat.